charlesmchen/WeView2/whyAutolayout.md

 layout: default
 ---

-Why use Auto Layout?
+Why use Dynamic Layout?
 ==

 <!-- TEMPLATE START -->

+Many iOS developers are accustomed to doing static layouts either in Interface Builder or programmatically.
+There are many reasons to use dynamic layout, regardless of whether you use iOS Auto Layout or WeView.

-Auto layout allows a UI to...
+Dynamic layout allows a UI to...

 <video WIDTH="700" HEIGHT="400" AUTOPLAY="true" controls="true" LOOP="true" class="embedded_video" >
 <source src="videos/video-48A0A583-2C1A-4C07-A0C5-8C2C6AEC9816-40534-000128EF852348D4.mp4" type="video/mp4" />